baylej/tmx/doc/src/build.rst

   uses the ``<stdint.h>`` header that is in the C99 standard, therefore you may build **libTMX** using a C89 compiler as long as you provide that header.
 * `ZLib`_ to uncompress layers (optional, select an uncompressed layer format in the properties).
+* `ZStandard`_ to uncompress layers (optional, select an uncompressed layer format in the properties).
 * `libxml2`_ to load maps; **libTMX** uses the `IO api`_ to load from various sources (protip: if libxml2 was built with the built-in HTTP client, then **libTMX** will be able to load maps from a remote server via HTTP), and the `xmlreader api`_ to parse XML documents, and the `hash api`_ as a hashtable implementation.